 With the brushing and flossing you’ll need to do to keep your teeth - and your aligners clean - during treatment, you’ll be diligently brushing away plaque and bacteria that can get stuck between your aligners and your teeth, leading to cavities, tooth decay and gum disease.

-A large part of successful treatment with clear aligners is the commitment to excellent oral hygiene - and working with your dentist to follow the treatment plan and minimize the chance for plaque to take hold.
+A large part of successful treatment with clear aligners is the commitment to excellent oral hygiene - and working with your orthodontist to follow the treatment plan and minimize the chance for plaque to take hold.